China Airlines Raised Fuel Surcharge

 Chinese airlines have raised fuel surcharge since April 7, 2011, which is a corresponding means adopted by air companies to cope with the impact of soaring oil prices.

-Starting from the second week of April, the surcharge for each passenger flying less than 800 kilometers has risen to RMB 60 from the previous RMB 50; at the meantime, for those traveling more than 800 kilometers by air, airline companies have re-rated the surcharge from the original RMB 90 to the current RMB 110, according to the regulation released by China National Development and Reform Commission days before.
+Starting from the second week of April, the surcharge for each passenger flying less than 800 kilometers has risen to RMB 60 from the previous RMB 50; in the meantime, for those traveling more than 800 kilometers by air, airline companies have re-rated the surcharge from the original RMB 90 to the current RMB 110, according to the regulation released by China National Development and Reform Commission days before.

 Tips for China Air Travelers